sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Currency
 ----

 Returns US dollars as absolute values.
-Recognizes USA decimal notation (i.e., 1,500.06) Recognizes abbreviated quantities such as k for thousand.
+Recognizes USA decimal notation (i.e., 1,500.06).
+Recognizes abbreviated quantities, such as k for thousand.
 For  European decimal notation  (i.e., 1.500,06), see [periodDelimitedCurrency](doc:types#perioddelimitedcurrency)

 Recognizes digits with the following formatting: